ricktruong/MendAI/README.md

-# MendAI: Your Agentic AI Healthcare Assistant
+# MendAI: A Multimodal AI Assistant for Smarter Clinical Decision-Making

-A comprehensive healthcare application that enables healthcare professionals to access patient data, process medical scans, analyze laboratory results, and receive AI-assisted patient prognosis through a seamless, integrated medical workflow platform.
+MendAI, your agentic AI healthcare assistant, seamlessly integrates with your hospital’s EHR system, patients’ data, medical scans, laboratory results, and clinical text, to give to healthcare professionals like you AI-assisted patient prognosis all within one seamless, integrated medical workflow solution.
+- Customer: Hospital/healthcare professionals
+- Project Direction: Application which speeds up doctors diagnoses and work (medical scan processing, biometric data analysis, medical notes analysis) + scientists can manage the models our application provides, finetune, enhance to match hospitals' and patients' needs

 ## 🏗️ Architecture